scummvm/scummvm/backends/platform/atari/readme.txt

 Game engines with unexpected performance hit
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A typical example from this category is the Gobliins engine (and its
+A typical example from this category is the Gobliiins engine (and its
 sequels).
 At first it looks like our machine / backend is doing something
 terribly wrong but the truth is it is the engine itself which is doing a lot of
 unnecessary redraws and updates, sometimes even before reaching the backend.